georgeliu95/TensorRT/plugin/generateDetectionPlugin/README.md

 ## Parameters

-This plugin has the plugin creator class `DetectionlayerTLTPluginCreator` and the plugin class `DetectionlayerTLT`.
+This plugin has the plugin creator class `generateDetectionPluginCreator` and the plugin class `generateDetection`.

-The following parameters were used to create `DetectionlayerTLT` instance:
+The following parameters were used to create `generateDetection` instance:

 | Type               | Parameter                          | Description
 |--------------------|------------------------------------|--------------------------------------------------------